 The helpdesk user will see this – you are now ready to troubleshoot via Quick Assist! 😊

-The following steps need to be performed on the Windows Virtual Desktop session host images.
+The following steps need to be performed on the Azure Virtual Desktop session host images.

-Enable Remote Assistance as service as part of your Windows Virtual Desktop image – session host via the following setting.
+Enable Remote Assistance as service as part of your Azure Virtual Desktop image – session host via the following setting.

 You can also activate Remote Assistance (automated) via PowerShell with the command below.